 This article will cover the following:

-The details of a DSC are contained in a number of tabs outlined below.
+The details of a SPA are contained in a number of tabs outlined below.
 In addition to these tabs, you will find actions and period navigation outlined below.

 While within a SPA you will always see the three parties of the agreement, manufacturer, distributor, and customer, whether this is a specific customer or any customer, as shown below.
 For each of these parts, you will be able to review the DSC and CPC using the view links in the header area.